Tech-at-DU/ACS-4330-Query-Languages/Lessons/Lesson-4.md

 <!-- > -->

-Any type of front end client can connect to a GraphQL backend server.
+Any type of front-end client can connect to a GraphQL backend server.
 We will be using React.

 <!-- > -->